abraia/abraia-wordpress/README.md

 ## Manual optimization

-Also, you can manually optimize every JPEG and PNG image from the right column in the grid mode from the `Media Library`.
-Just press the button the individual button or select several images to compress them with the bulk option.
+Also, you can manually optimize every JPEG, PNG, GIF, SVG, and WebP image from the right column in the `Media Library` grid mode.
+Just press the individual `optimize` button or select several images to compress them with the bulk option.

 ![Abraia for wordpress plugin working on media library](images/abraia-wordpress-manual.png)

+You can also restore the original image pressing the `restore` button.

 ## Plugin settings